code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-unit-test-example.md

 As the embedded server is started on a random port, we need to change the property value that is used by the `SenderConfig` and `ReceiverConfig` classes.
 This is done by calling the `getBrokersAsString()` method and setting the value to the <var>'kafka.bootstrap-servers'</var> property before the tests are started.

 > In order to have the correct broker address set on the `Sender` and `Receiver` beans during each test case we need to use the `@DirtiesContext` on all test classes.
-The reason for this is that each test case contains its own embedded Kafka broker that will each time be created on a new random port.
+The reason for this is that each test case contains its own embedded Kafka broker that will each be created on a new random port.
 By [rebuilding the application context](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/integration-testing.html#__dirtiescontext){:target="_blank"}, the beans will always be set with the current broker address.

-The below snippet shows how the embedded Kafa is defined for each test class.
+The below snippet shows how the embedded Kafa is defined in each test class.

 ``` java
   @ClassRule